truongconghiep/CarND-MPC-Project/README.md

 ## Result

 With my implementation the simulation car can drive itself around the lake track safely.
-It can also reach a speed over 60 mph on the straight line.
+It can also reach a max speed of 74 mph on the straight line.
 A short demostration video is provided [here.](https://www.youtube.com/watch?v=Y11HO5_nObw)